-Written examinations for areas B and C are based on reading lists agreed upon in advance by the student and the Advisory Committee.
-The examinations will be given twice a year, to be scheduled for the second full week of classes in the Spring and Fall semesters.
+The examinations will be given twice a year, to be scheduled no later than the third full week of classes in the Spring and Fall semesters.
 The dates for these exams will be announced at least four weeks before they are to take place.
-The Graduate Program Coordinator and Director of Graduate Studies will ensure that the exam adheres to any individual accommodations communicated through the University Academic Support Centers, former AAAC, https://academicsupport.ku.edu/.
+The Graduate Studies Advisor and Director of Graduate Studies will ensure that the exam adheres to any individual accommodations communicated through the University Academic Support Centers, former AAAC, https://academicsupport.ku.edu/.